BA (Literature and Japanese)

 Since he started hanging out with the team for work experience back in Year 10 of high school, Alan has shown himself to be a great team player, diligent and well directed, and a model of probity in protecting the confidentiality of our work.

-While completing his degree studies, Alan developed his editing skills as part of his literature major and became the resident linguist for the team from his major in Japanese and self-taught skills in other languages such as German, Spanish and Icelandic.
+While completing his degree studies, Alan developed his editing skills as part of his literature major and became the resident linguist for the team from his major in Japanese – he has since added to this with skills in other languages such as German, Spanish and Icelandic.

 With a travel grant from the Australian Catholic University and a scholarship from the Japanese Government, in late 2011 Alan undertook a semester at Hijiyama University in Hiroshima, Japan.
 This allowed him to complete his major in Japanese while immersed in the culture and arts of Japan.